 Like many of you, I’ve had the “pleasure” of working for a boss or executive who seemed to enjoy reminding me how “in charge” they were.
 Like many of you, I didn’t enjoy it.

-On the other hand, servant leaders place enormous value on people and their inherent humanity.
-They seek to foster collaboration, understanding, mutual respect (crazy, I know), and wholeness, both within themselves and others.
+On the other hand, servant leadership places enormous value on people and their inherent humanity.
+Servant leaders seek to foster collaboration, understanding, mutual respect (crazy, I know), and wholeness, both within themselves and others.

-There’s a certain moral center to this leadership, as was mentioned in an essay by Dr. John Horsman that I read recently.
+There’s a certain moral center to servant leadership, as was mentioned in an essay by Dr. John Horsman that I read recently.
 A brief excerpt that I found especially poignant follows:

 The moral-relational focus of Servant-leadership ensures the focus is on the development of self and others for the purpose of creating mature, responsible individuals, groups, organizations and a more caring productive society.
 All of this requires profound respect for all sentient beings.